 \section{Discussion and future perspectives}

-Figure~\ref{figure:DecisionTree} presents a decision tree illustrating when a data-based model may be necessary.
-In general, it is preferable to avoid the additional step of model approximation due to the limited validity of surrogate models outside the training data.
+Figure~\ref{figure:DecisionTree} presents a decision tree that illustrates when a data-based model may be necessary.
+In general, it is preferable to avoid the additional step of model approximation because of the limited validity of surrogate models outside of the training data.
 However, the model used within the MPC controller must be as accurate as possible to ensure effective process control.
 Therefore, modeling should aim for the highest possible fidelity.
 In this context, using a surrogate of a detailed model can yield more accurate predictions than relying on an overly simplified model that does not require approximation.
-For continuous crystallization, we have shown that the direct use of a first-principles model is only feasible for MSMPR or multi-stage MSMPR systems, and only when the population balance equation is solved via a moment-based method.
+For continuous crystallization, the direct use of a first-principle model is only feasible for MSMPR or multi-stage MSMPR systems and only when the PBE is solved via a moment-based method.
 In all other cases, a surrogate model must be trained, an approach that, as demonstrated in the previous section, can also yield highly accurate results.